What We Do

 We offer a range of horsemanship services to suit your needs.
-We are committed and passionate and deeply care about horses and people.
 Being able to help horses lead a happier, healthier life and helping people find joy and fulfilment with their horses is what gets us jumping out of bed every morning.
 We believe every person and horse is on their own journey and there is no ‘system’ or ‘one size fits all’ approach that is suited to everyone.
 You will therefore be greeted by an individualised approach if you choose to work with us.
 Whether you would like some support to clarify your goals and dreams with your horse or you are seeking specific help and advice, we are happy to take the time to discuss your needs.

 We offer private, shared and group lessons.
 Whether you want to work on your groundwork skills, work through problems you are having with your horse or advance your riding to a higher level - we'll find a way to help you.
 Lessons are available on our property in Gidgegannup or we can travel to you.

 Private lessons are a great way to receive the support and structure required to succeed on your horsemanship journey.
-We don’t just teach horsemanship, we care about what is important to you and your horse and an important part of private coaching includes goal setting and identifying any blocks that may be holding you back from achieving your dreams with your horse.
+We don’t just teach horsemanship, we care about what is important to you and your horse.

 We offer a variety of horse training services, tailored to your needs.
 We keep you closely involved to ensure long term benefits and learning for both you and your horse.
 If you'd like to enquire about sending your horse to us for training, you can find more info HERE.